Vanilla-IceCream/svelte-formor/README.md

 # svelte-formor

-Form validation for Svelte in composition functions with Zod.
+Form validation for Svelte in Runes with Valibot.

 ## Installation